Jxkeorton/blackjack/README.md

     - This area will provide feedback to the user to describe wether they won or lost the game.
 - Play again button
     - A button giving the user the option to play again.

 ![end game screen](docs/end-game-screen.png)

+## Future features
+To improve accessibility in the future i'd make the cards screen reader friendly this would mean that the user could find the value of there hand and make informed decisions to play the game.
+To do this i would use the aria-label attribute within the card html elements, not forgetting the ones created within the javascript.

 ## Design

 ### Color pallette
+This is the color pallette that has inspired the colors for my game.

 ![color pallette](docs/color-pallette.jpg)

 ### Wire frames